 Also of interest is that Englewood Cliffs has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.53% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 20.53% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Englewood Cliffs is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Englewood Cliffs really has some of the features that families look for when choosing a good community to raise children.
 Is Englewood Cliffs perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-In Englewood Cliffs, a lot of people use the bus to get to work every day though Englewood Cliffs is a relatively small borough.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small borough, Englewood Cliffs has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

 The per capita income in Englewood Cliffs in 2022 was $102,085, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $408,340 for a family of four.